aquarter45/KawaBot/README.md

 # KawaBot
 A discord bot with many function
+## Introduce
+Made with Nextcord